mharen/mharen.github.io/_posts/2010/2010-09-19-how-to-make-coffee-snob-worthy-coffee.md

 That’s why I started drinking coffee, any way.
 The reason I’m a snob about it is that good coffee is much better than crap coffee, but is still cheap.

 Notably absent from my reasons is caffeine.
 That difficult to spell compound has no perceptible effect on me and is of little use (to me) when struck with that 2:30 feeling.
-And yes, I have tested this by abstaining from coffee for many weeks at a time…  <h4>How To Make Coffee at Home</h4>
+And yes, I have tested this by abstaining from coffee for many weeks at a time...  <h4>How To Make Coffee at Home</h4>

 First off, you need good coffee.
 Coffee has a limited shelf life so don’t buy too much.
 Check the label carefully for the words “Folgers” and “Maxwell House”—these are indications of poor quality coffee.
 Buy it in a bag, too, not a can.
 For true connoisseurs, read up on [Alton Brown’s advice](http://www.foodnetwork.com/recipes/alton-brown/true-brew-recipe/index.html) and try to catch his *Good Eats* on the topic.
 I think most of his thoughts are pretty extreme, though, so I’ll present a much simplified version.

-Here’s what you’ll need:  <ul>   <li>a coffee maker and filters – nothing fancy; I use a simple $15 Mr. Coffee drip machine </li>    <li>coffee – again, nothing too fancy; I like pretty much any mild/medium roast and usually pay $6-8 per 12oz bag </li>    <li>kitchen scale – something with good precision (grams or hundredths of an ounce) </li> </ul>
+Here’s what you’ll need:     * a coffee maker and filters – nothing fancy; I use a simple $15 Mr. Coffee drip machine     * coffee – again, nothing too fancy; I like pretty much any mild/medium roast and usually pay $6-8 per 12oz bag     * kitchen scale – something with good precision (grams or hundredths of an ounce)

 I’m the only coffee drinker in the house so any numbers I toss out below are for one person; adjust yours accordingly.  <h4>Your First Pot</h4>